Images provided by Brendan Shyrane and StrongMen

 “Despite the pain and heartbreak, we had to keep going for her.”

-After a while of suffering, he decided to raise money for the ICU that looked after Archie in St. Mary’s Children hospital, in Manchester.
+After a while of suffering, he decided to raise money for the ICU that looked after Archie in St Mary’s Children hospital, Manchester.

-And since struggling for months he would use the motivation to eventually to raise over £11,000, completely various challenges with the help of friends.
+After struggling for months he used the motivation to raise more than £11,000, completing various challenges with the help of friends.

 “It was a great day and felt really good.”